gohugoio/hugo/content/content-management/front-matter.md

 You can add fields to your front matter arbitrarily to meet your needs.
 These user-defined key-values are placed into a single `.Params` variable for use in your templates.

-These fields in the following example can be accessed via `.Params.include_toc` and `.Params.show_comments`, respectively.
+The following fields can be accessed via `.Params.include_toc` and `.Params.show_comments`, respectively.
 The [Variables][] section provides more information on using Hugo's page- and site-level variables in your templates.

 ```yaml
 include_toc: true